teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just your everyday man trying to solve every puzzle that catches my interest.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Hackers
+"There is no patch for stupidity." -Kevin Mitnick

+Whenever I was in college, I read a book called "Ghost in the Wires" by Kevin Mitnick.
+Little did I know this would put a seed in my head of the power of curiousity and computers.
+As I have been working through more courses at Georgia Tech (OMSCS), I keep finding myself signing up for Cyber Security courses.
+Network Security, Information Security, and soon to come the Security Labs.
+Each project offered from these courses are extremely entertaining.
+I would be very intersted in transitioning my career into Cyber Security.
+It has even inspired the thought of my next tattoo.

+Still undecided but this is what I have so far (IYKYK):

+0x000049662049
+0x20746f6c6420
+0x796f75207468
+0x617420612066
+0x6c6f77657220
+0x626c6f6f6d65
+0x6420696e2061
+0x206461726b20
+0x726f6f6d2077
+0x6f756c642079
+0x6f7520747275
+0x73742069743f

 ## Silent Leadership
-"If I told you that a flower bloomed in a dark room would you trust it?" - Kendrick Lamar
+"If I told you that a flower bloomed in a dark room, would you trust it?" - Kendrick Lamar

 I have been thinking about leadership alot lately.
 I think this comes from switching my career from data engineering in supply chain planning to data engineering in manufacturing.
 Leaderhsip is a big deal in manufacturing, since so many decisions are being made all of the time.
 Everyone is looking for a direction.
 Everyone is carving their own path.